• Film Bridge

 and handled such assignments for The Fast and the Furious, and Billy Friedkin's The Hunted.

-From 2007 to 2008, she continued her training and interest in geographic information systems (GIS),
+From 2007 to 2008, she continued her training and interest in mapping geographic information systems (GIS),

 historic preservation and community development while scouting and managing projects for Gold Circle Films,